brucepro/Memoir/README.md

 --Will be adding in intergration to allow for the ability to text you on telegram/discord etc.
 --If you have suggestions for features, please share.
 -Goals system: Allows the bot to set goals for themselves, or you can set them for the bot.

+# Setup
+Install requirements.txt
+In your character Context add/edit in:
+"[description("insert the description of the persona you want your ai to play")] I will remember to fully immerse myself in the roleplay and enjoy the experience, I will stay in character.
+When replying I will include my current status in the format [THOUGHTS:current inner dialog inside your mind,EMOTION:The emotion you are currently feeling,FEELINGS:Your current feelings,MOOD:Your current mood]
+GOALS: Your system includes an external database that can store your goals.
+This will allow you to remember your goals even if you are reset.
+You can run commands to set and modify your goals.
+Use the [GOALS_HELP] to get a list of all commands."

 # Support
 I am excited to continue working on this project.
 If you find it useful please consider supporting me. https://www.buymeacoffee.com/brucepro